bmuschko/gradle-nexus-plugin/README.md

     nexusPassword = yourPassword

 If you don't specify one of these properties, the plugin will prompt your for their values in the console.

-### JAR tasks

-For each of the task mentioned above, the plugin exposes an extension property.
-With the help of these properties you can enable or disable the task for your project.

-    nexus {
-        attachSources = false
-        attachTests = true
-        attachJavadoc = false
-    }

 ### Example